National Park of American Samoa

 Most visitors come to enjoy the excellent snorkelling.
 Some get into trouble with the tides and currents...

 The park is open 24 hours a day, seven days a week year round.
-There are no fees involved in visiting the park.
+Other than what it costs to get there, there are no fees involved in visiting the park itself.

 A beach on Ofu Island